LLM-grounded Diffusion: Enhancing Prompt Understanding of Text-to-Image Diffusion Models with Large Language Models: Details for text-to-image benchmarks

 For generative numeracy, we use the prompt \textit{A realistic photo of a scene with [number] [object name]}.

-For attribute assignment, we use the prompt \textit{A realistic photo of a scene with [modifier 1] [object name 1] and [modifier 2] [object name2]}, where the two modifiers are randomly chosen from colors (red, orange, yellow, green, blue, purple, pink, brown, black, white, gray).
+For attribute assignment, we use the prompt \textit{A realistic photo of a scene with [modifier 1] [object name 1] and [modifier 2] [object name 2]}, where the two modifiers are randomly chosen from a list of colors (red, orange, yellow, green, blue, purple, pink, brown, black, white, and gray).

 For the spatial relationship benchmark, we use the prompt \textit{A realistic photo of a scene with [object name 1] on the [location] and [modifier 2] [object name2] on the [opposite location]}, where the location is chosen from left, right, top, and bottom.